Wellness

 What Types Of Allergies Are Tested?

-These kits test for sensitivity or intolerance to food and environmental factors that develop over time, rather than IgE (Immunoglobulin E) allergies, which are caused by the body’s immune system.
-IgE allergic reactions occur within minutes of ingestion or exposure and are diagnosed through a blood test or skin prick test by veterinarians.
-Here are some examples of what these kits test for:
+These kits test for sensitivity or intolerance to food and environmental factors that develop over time rather than IgE (Immunoglobulin E) allergies, which are caused by the body’s immune system.
+IgE allergic reactions can occur within minutes of ingestion or exposure and are diagnosed through a blood test or skin prick test by veterinarians.
+Here are some examples of what at-home kits test for:

 • Food intolerance and sensitivities (proteins, grains, veggies, fruits, oils, etc.)